top of page

 For example, if you want to use the same Sony film simulation on different cameras, you may get different results.
 Or if you want to mix footage from different cameras, you’ll have to spend more time and effort to match the colors.

-The sensor on the Sony a7SIII is still rather new, but the color science differs from the Sony fx30 or a6700.
-It's more on the magenta side, while the a6700 sensor feels more on the green-yellow side, and less saturated, which brings up problems in usability and compatibility when using various Sony models.
+The sensor on the Sony a7SIII is still rather new at the time of writting this article 2023, but the color science differs from the Sony FX30 or a6700.
+It's more on the magenta side, while the a6700 sensor feels more on the green-yellow side, and less saturated, which brings up color compatiblity issues when using various Sony models.

 To illustrate this problem, let’s take a look at some examples of how different Sony cameras produce different colors and tones, even when using the same film simulation. 🔽